But God is Faithful!

 Although I must not fail to record here the unfailing faithfulness of a covenant-keeping God and that he has given me many wonderful displays of his providing care, for which I am filled with astonishing gratefulness.

 I love that phrase: “astonishing gratefulness.”
 Such should be the testimony of every child of God.
 The hymn he wrote is based on our text.
 Most of us know the words by heart.
-Thomas Chisholm called it simply “Great is Thy Faithfulness.”
+Thomas Chisholm called it “Great is Thy Faithfulness.”

 Jeremiahs Lament